u-blox/mbed-os-ublox-app/README.md

 This repo contains an application that pulls together all the bits of the u-blox integration of the new mbed 5 release and builds something runnable.

 # Prerequisites
 To fetch and build the code in this repository you need first to install the [mbed CLI tools](https://github.com/ARMmbed/mbed-cli#installation) and their prerequisites.
+This will include a compiler (you can use GCC_ARM, ARM or IAR) and you will need to use `mbed config` to tell the mbed CLI tools where that compiler is.

 # Repo Structure
 The repo structure is quite confusing; it goes like this: